 SHAD coordination at EPFL:

-Ines Ariceta, Director a.i. of the Well-being and Inclusion (WINC) domain, Trust and Support Network (TSN) Lead, with the support the Equal Opportunity Office Team
+Ines Ariceta, Director of the Well-being and Inclusion (WINC) domain, Trust and Support Network (TSN) Lead, with the support the Equal Opportunity Office Team